Solar Panel System After 20 Years — What Now? Options, Costs, and Outlook for Owners

 The simplest option for systems over 20 kW is to continue operating under the statutory feed-in tariff.
 This applies automatically if the connection type remains unchanged: The grid operator continues to purchase the electricity fed into the grid and pays the annual market rate for solar power, minus a marketing fee.
 This provision is enshrined in the EEG 2023 and secured through Solar Package I until December 31, 2032.

-Here’s what that means in numbers: A 10-kWp rooftop system generating about 9,000 kWh per year yields an annual feed-in tariff of around €350 to €400—before deducting insurance, maintenance, and a reserve for inverter replacement.
-For a system that originally received a feed-in tariff of 50 cents/kWh, this represents a dramatic drop in revenue.
-However, it is money that simply flows in without further investment, as long as the generated electricity is fed into the grid.
+Here’s what that means in numbers: A 10-kWp rooftop system with an annual output of about 9,000 kWh generates around €350 to €400 per year in feed-in tariffs—before deducting insurance, maintenance, and a reserve for inverter replacement.
+For a system that originally received a feed-in tariff of 50 ct/kWh, this represents a dramatic drop in revenue.
+However, it is money that simply flows in without any further investment, as long as the generated electricity is fed into the grid.

 | Component | Value | Note |